Rene-VL/python-automation/README.md

 # python-automation
-Simple Python Automation for Online Marketers
+Simple Python Automation for Online Marketers:

+All code tested with jupyter notebooks 6.0.3 in Anaconda.